What is an AI narrative audit and what does it cover?

 AI responses across major engines, the sources cited, recurring themes, sentiment per engine, peer comparison, accuracy gaps, and a prioritized list of interventions to shift the narrative.

-An AI narrative audit produces a structured read of where the brand stands across the engines and what to do about it.
-The sections are consistent: full responses across the eight major engines for a defined prompt set; source attribution showing which sources each engine is citing for the prompts that matter; theme analysis identifying the recurring framings the engines apply; sentiment classification per engine and aggregated; peer comparison against a named set running the same prompts on the same engines; accuracy gaps where the engines are stating something incorrect; risk areas where the engines are weighting a problematic source heavily; and a prioritized intervention list mapping each finding to a specific action at the source layer.
+An AI narrative audit gives you a structured read of where the brand stands across the engines and what to do about it.
+The sections are consistent: full responses across the eight major engines for a defined set of questions; which sources each engine is citing for the questions that matter; the recurring framings the engines apply; sentiment per engine and overall; a comparison against a named set of peers run through the same questions on the same engines; places where the engines state something incorrect; places where the engines lean heavily on a problematic source; and a prioritized list of fixes, each mapped to a specific action on the sources the engines read, not on the engines themselves.
 The deliverable is built to be acted on.
-A CCO reading it should know which three or four source-layer interventions will produce the most movement and on what timeline.
+A chief communications officer reading it should know which three or four changes to those sources will produce the most movement, and on what timeline.

 Last reviewed: 19/05/2026